 Regulation 52bis

-Compliance with the Environmental Management and Monitoring Plan
+Compliance with the Environmental Management and Monitoring Plan and Final Closure Plan

 1. The Commission shall review the data submitted by the Contractor [monthly/annually] pursuant to regulation 50 bis, paragraph 2 [upon receipt].

-2. The Contractor shall review the implementation of the Environmental Management and Monitoring Plan on a [regular] basis.
+2. The Contractor shall review the implementation of the Environmental Management and Monitoring Plan or Final Closure Plan, as appropriate on a [regular] basis [in accordance with the relevant Standard].
 Such review shall include:

 (a) the efficacy, timeliness, relevance and accuracy of flow of information and data derived from monitoring the Exploitation activities and the Environmental Impacts and Environmental, and Impact Area, [including the Mining Area]; and